 Involvement of ISS and Broadridge in the ISO process

-Christine, Mari and Jacques have a call scheduled with ISS and Broadridge on May 16 to have a walkthrough the current PV MCR documentation and Shareholder Identification messages.
+Christine, Mari and Jacques have a call scheduled with ISS and Broadridge on May 16 to have a walkthrough the current PV MCR documentation.

-ISS and Broadridge have accepted to participate to the ISO SEG Evaluation Team for the review of the Shareholder ID messages and of the changes for Proxy Voting.
+ISS and Broadridge have accepted to participate to the ISO SEG Evaluation Team for the review of the change requests for Proxy Voting.

 Feedback on Remaining Questions to NMPGs